Cartoons aside, business analysts have to learn all the time. It is part of the job, part of the challenge, and a big part of the attraction.

 - Expand and deepen domain expertise for a project that requires specialized knowledge, such as laws and regulations, complex business rules or calculations

-- Explore and study capabilities and functionality of an off-the-shelf software package that your client has decided to buy and adopt
+- Explore and study the capabilities and functionality of an off-the-shelf software package that your client has decided to buy and adopt

 - Brush up on your college math, logic or statistics to understand, drive and manage complex requirements – e.g. building statistical models, intricate reporting and analytics, multi-factor derivation rule sets and decision tables